texas-mcallen-mission/key-indicator-system/README.md

 ### Report Generation

 The data generated in this system is directly usable in Google's Data Studio, which allows you to create very nice, modern reports- and create new views very simply and elegantly.
-(This is essentially Google-branded BI.)
+(This is a Google-branded BI tool, and is incredibly powerful & useful.)

 You also have the ability to generate zone-, district- and area- reports right off the bat- The code in ``fileSys/`` creates a file structure in Google Drive that the code in ``reports/`` puts Google Sheets into, copied from templates.
 This can also be automatically shared and is automatically updated.
 The update process for area reports takes about 15-20 minutes for a mission with ~100 areas.